Blog

 Conviction in Practice

-We did not hold because we lacked liquidity.
-We held because we trusted our work.
 That is the difference between liquidity as a constraint and liquidity as a by-product of conviction.

 The Question Worth Asking

-Private markets reward patience and conviction.
 At BFA, we believe in liquidity with intent — not liquidity by design.
-The difference is significant, and over time, it compounds.
+The difference is not subtle.
+Over time, it compounds into everything.

 About the Author